donid/WingetRepoBrowser/README.md

 **New Features in v0.3.1**

-- the winget package repo has become huge and parsing that many files can take a very long time, so now there is new edit where you can limit the .yaml file reading to commits of the last X days.
+- the winget package repo has become huge and parsing that many files can take a very long time.
+So, now there is a new edit where you can limit the .yaml file reading to commits of the last X days.

 **New Features in v0.3.0**